tsengwoody/Access8Math/readme.md

 Writing comprehensive content (text content and mathematical content):

-### write comprehensive content (Shortcut key is available use in editing area, it is recommended to use in the built-in editor.
-The built-in editor must be used for Windows 11; Notepad can be used for Windows 10 below version.)
+### write comprehensive content (Shortcut key is available use in editing area, it is recommended to use built-in editor(Access8Math editor).
+Access8Math editor must be used for Windows 11; Notepad can be used for Windows 10 below version.)

 Use LaTeX or AsciiMath separate markers to frame the math area to distinguish text content and mathematical content.
 That is, the data in math marker area is mathematical content of LaTeX/AsciiMath content, and text content outside math marker area.